mabdinur/starterprojectspring/README_FULL.md

 ```

-### @ConfigTracer
+### Add @ConfigTracer

 To use the other annotations below you must place @ConfigTracer on the main class of the project.
 This will create a tracer bean which can be injected into your components.

 Example Usage: